-Apple has announced that the public beta versions of iPadOS and iOS 13 are now available for free download from Apple to compatible iPads and iPhones.
+(Pocket-lint) - Apple has launched the public beta versions of iPadOS 14 and iOS 14.
+They will be free to download from Apple to compatible iPads and iPhones starting 9 July.

 Let's get one thing out of the way first - we DO NOT recommend you install a beta operating system on your main iPhone or iPad.
 With a public beta it is unlikely there will be any major issues, but there will still be bugs and you don't want to discover there's an issue with your phone when you rely on it.

-The finished version of both iOS 13 and iPad OS will be available for general download in September.
+We believe the finished version of both iOS 14 and iPad OS 14 will be available for general download in September.

-If you've joined Apple's free beta program previously, you'll receive the updates as an over-the-air update.
+If you've joined Apple's free beta program previously, you'll need to enroll again for these latest versions.

 It doesn't require a developers account or involve the hassle of registering your device’s UDID (a code that identifies your device).
 Apple's iOS public betas, as well as subsequent updates, are automatically pushed to your device over the air.

 - Back up your device (see this Apple support page)

 - Visit the Apple Beta Program website and click the sign up button.

 - Sign in with your Apple ID login.

 - From there, read and accept Apple's agreement.